The Framework

 What Emerges

-The Same Process, Different Lenses
+The Same Ground, Different Entry Points

 Begin a Conversation